klamma/ar-for-eu-book/_pages/chapters/sharing.md

     Change its shader to the *Mixed Reality Toolkit > Standard* shader.
     Apply the material to both cylinder objects by dragging and dropping it onto them.

+14. Add a *PhotonView* component to the *GamePiece* GameObject.
+    This component will later make sure that playing piece can be synchronized.

-14. Create a Prefab from the stacked pieces.
+15. Create a Prefab from the stacked pieces.
     To do this, create a new folder in the assets folder called *Prefabs*.
     We want to create instances of the prefab later using the sharing library.
     Therefore, we need another folder inside of the *Prefab* folder which must be called *Resources*.